North Head Quarantine Station: Heritage listing

 On a national scale, the Port Jackson environment, including North Head, formed the scene of or backdrop for some of the earliest and formative interaction between Aborigines and the British explorers and settlers.
 Archaeological sites remnant at NHQS are seen as symbolising Aboriginal prehistory and contact history.
 Just as the Heads became a symbol to "New" Australians of a possible new and better life, they are seen by many Aborigines as a symbol of their loss and disenfranchisement.
 Evidence of Aboriginal occupation is evident in more than forty recorded sites.
 An exceptional wealth of further information may be contained in the archaeology of the place and in particular in the Pleistocene sand dunes; the only undisturbed, vegetated high-level sand dunes in the Sydney region.
 Rare and endangered species of flora and fauna are refuged at the place and in the wider area of North Head.
 Considered alone or ecologically as part of North Head, the Quarantine Station area includes significant geodiversity and biodiversity components of the natural heritage of New South Wales.
 The Station is situated on an isolated cliff-bound tied island complex formed by the interaction of strong bedrock and erosion associated with changes of sea level tens of thousands of years ago.
 The headland is capped by Pleistocene high-level sand dunes which also occur within the Station complex.
 The natural biodiversity consists of isolated, remnant and disjunct communities, populations and species, six of which are scheduled on the Threatened Species Conservation Act [NSW] 1995.
 In addition to the threatened plant species there are over 450 other species of vascular plants and ferns representing 109 plant families.
 This level of genetic diversity is remarkable and scientifically important.

-The endangered population of Little Penguin is significant as the only population of this species which breeds on the mainland of NSW.
+The endangered population of little penguin is significant as the only population of this species which breeds on the mainland of NSW.
 The characteristics which have enabled this population to persist in one of the busiest commercial harbours in the world are important for scientific study.
-The endangered population of Long-nosed Bandicoot is also scientifically important as a remnant population of a specie which was formerly common and widespread in the Sydney region.
-The few remaining trees of Camfields Stringybark are a significant component of the entire genetic resource of this vulnerable species.
+The endangered population of long-nosed bandicoot is also scientifically important as a remnant population of a species which was formerly common and widespread in the Sydney region.
+The few remaining trees of Camfield's stringybark are a significant component of the entire genetic resource of this vulnerable species.